-The Investment Analysis evaluates whether RTP/SCS investments support the region's expected GHG emissions reductions.
+The Investment Analysis evaluates whether RTP/SCS investments support the region's expected GHG emission reductions.
 CARB staff will evaluate and compare the expenditures in the proposed RTP/SCS and the previous RTP/SCS, looking for evidence of whether the planned investments support the stated RTP/SCS strategies and associated GHG reductions and whether the MPOs are shifting investment priorities consistent with RTP/SCS strategies.
 This analysis could look at both capital and operating investments.
 For example, if RTP/SCS strategies are focusing on transit, CARB staff will assess whether modeled projections of transit ridership and VMT reductions are associated with capital and operating investments through review of applicable data submitted by the MPO, such as the transportation project list, investments in transit operations, and programs and investments to reduce transit fares.
 As another example, if RTP/SCS strategies rely upon increased density near transit areas, CARB staff will consider whether the MPO uses discretionary funds to foster or incentivize targeted local actions to increase density in the right places.
+Similar to the analysis above, CARB staff will also conduct a standalone analysis of the proposed RTP/SCS expenditure to understand how MPOs are shifting investments in their current plan.
+Instead of comparing the proportion of proposed investments to the previous plan, this analysis will focus solely on the proposed expenditure and will look at the overall